Xilinx/Vitis-AI/examples/waa/apps/segmentation/README.md

   ```
 * Copy the content of the WAA package to the SD card.

-## Download images

-* Download the images at https://cocodataset.org/#download or any other repositories and copy the images to ${VAI_HOME}/examples/Whole-App-Acceleration/apps/segmentation/images directory.
-In the following performance test we used COCO dataset.

 ## Running the Application

 * Copy the following contents of  `${VAI_HOME}/examples/Whole-App-Acceleration/apps/segmentation` directory to the BOOT partition of the SD Card.